Disability Inclusion Policy Into Practice

 The True Meaning of Inclusion

 For many disabled people, exclusion doesn’t announce itself.
-It shows up in the recruitment process that was never designed with researched.
+It shows up in the recruitment process that was never designed with research.
 In the reasonable adjustment that takes three months to agree.
 In the small, everyday moments that quietly communicate “You weren’t thought about here.”

 Watch the video.
-Then ask yourself honestly — how much of what you see is still happening in your organisation?
+Then ask yourself honestly, how much of what you see is still happening in your organisation?

 View More Disability Inclusion Resources